 Management

-Generally no medical treatment is required and management focuses on simple measures to improve symptoms:
+Management focuses on measures to improve symptoms:

 - Avoid washing with soap and chemicals